[.blog-callout]

 - Top sales representatives: Bar chart showing total sales by each sales representative.

-To use charts, browse the blocks section (after clicking on add block), scroll down, and select “Chart (just before the “Summary Cards” feature)” under the dynamic blocks section.
+To use charts, browse the blocks section (after clicking on "Add block"), scroll down, and select "Chart" (just before the "Summary Cards" feature) under the dynamic blocks section.
+If you need several charts at once, this is another spot where the AI Co-Builder saves time: describe the dashboard you want and it sets up the chart blocks for you.